dillonkearns/elm-graphql/examples/src/subscription-apollo/README.md

 # subscription-apollo

-Example usage of subscriptions using Elm-GraphQL and [Apollo as GraphQL client](https://github.com/apollographql/apollo-client).
+Example usage of GraphQL subscriptions using Elm-GraphQL and [Apollo as GraphQL client](https://github.com/apollographql/apollo-client).

 # Tutorial